 Editor’s Notes: Dover Street Market was launched by COMME des GARÇONS’ Rei Kawakubo and her husband Adrian Joffe.
 The original store was located on Dover Street in London, but since then, it has moved to Haymarket in the British capital and four more branches have opened around the world, with a new store opening this fall in Los Angeles.

-At Dover Street Market, you’ll find simple classics among more out-there choices, some of which you’d be hard-pressed to find at other online sneaker retailers.
+At Dover Street Market, you’ll find simple classics among more out-there choices, some of which you’d be hard-pressed to find at other online sneaker sites.

 Physical Locations: Tokyo

 Editor’s Notes: GR8’s physical store is located in Tokyo’s colorful Harajuku neighborhood.
 It boasts a selection of up-and-coming designers from around the world and mainstays from both the streetwear and luxe fashion realm.

 As with other retailers on this list, GR8’s online store stocks a selection of hot releases, including the latest YEEZYs whenever they drop, alongside carefully selected general release silhouettes.
 Browsing GR8’s sneaker selection, you’ll find colorways or silhouettes you might not find elsewhere, making it well worth checking out.

 JUICE – An Asian Sneaker Store Icon

 Physical Locations: Hong Kong, Los Angeles, Taipei, Shanghai, Chengdu, and Beijing